When Do You Practice Church Discipline? And How Do You Confront the Sin?

 But here’s the harder question: When do you take the process of discipline to the next level—from one to two or three, or from two or three to the whole church?

 There’s no easy formula here.
 Each case has to be judged on its own merits.
-For example, there have been situations where our elders have seen the need to labor for a long time at all—and there have been other situations where we’ve labored for months or even years, never deciding to take the particular issue to the next level.
+For example, there have been situations where our elders have not seen the need to labor for a long time at all—and there have been other situations where we’ve labored for months or even years, never deciding to take the particular issue to the next level.

 This will most often be the case when the people involved are working with us to fight their sin.
 I remember our elder board working with one married couple over the course of four or five years, long enough that the elders who began the process of counseling the couple stepped off the board because their terms had expired, and new elders stepped onto the board who had to be briefed on the situation, and this transition happening a couple of times during this couple’s troubles.
 Neither of them were ever publicly excommunicated.